debolk/deursoos/readme.md

 * Disable the pn533 and nfc modules by copying the included config file `cp blacklist-nfc.conf /etc/modprobe.d/blacklist-nfc.conf`
 * Configure the system to start `/opt/deursysteem/scan &` on boot by adding it to `/etc/rc.local`
 * Configure the system to run `reprogram_door` every day to restore the configuration of the teensy door opener
-* Configure te system to run `/opt/deursysteem/reset_system` every day to prevent losing the connection to the scanner

 ### Installing the CCTV
 * Install motion and the ssh filesystem `apt-get install motion sshfs`